Best headphones for vinyl 2024: Top headphone choices for your record player

 How do you use headphones with a turntable?

 In the majority of cases, you won’t be able to plug your headphones straight into your record player, but there are a few ways to connect the two.
-Your first option is to use a headphone amplifier to drive your headphones, in addition to a phono preamp to boost your record player’s output to line level.
+Your first option is to use a headphone amplifier to drive more detailed sound your headphones, in addition to a phono preamp to boost your record player’s output to line level.

 In a nutshell, there are two main types of headphone amp: dedicated headphone amps, and integrated amps with headphone output.
 The former have just one job on their hands, so the sound quality is often superior, making it the best choice for audiophiles.